PROGRAM: Heritage Hub

 AIMED AT: Young traditional musicians from Cambodia, the Mekong region and the world

-Ethno Cambodia is a week-long music workshop for young musicians and singers.
-It’s open to applications from Cambodia, the Mekong Region, and beyond – as long as you have a passion for sharing, learning, and teaching traditional music.
+Ethno Cambodia is a week-long music workshop for young musicians and singers from Cambodia, the Mekong Region, and beyond, with a passion for sharing, learning, and teaching traditional music.

-At Ethno Cambodia, you will be living and learning together with 30 young musicians, sharing your music and cultures to each other.
+The 30 young musicians will live and learn together, sharing music and cultures to each other.
 Every participant is a student and a teacher at the same time.

 When: 7-14 January 2019